Minipoloalex/Pocket-Cinema/docs/ProductVision.md

 # Product Vision

 ## Vision Statement
-Pocket movies makes it easy to share your ideas on movies and series and track your progress.
+Sharing your opinion about movies and series and tracking what you watch, all in the same place!

 ### Main Features
 - Searching for movies and series